NHS pension lifetime allowance

 Paying the lifetime allowance tax charge (pre 6 April 2023)

-The charge was usually against your annual pension.
+The charge was usually applied against your annual pension.

 The charge was 25% on the excess of your pension.
 It was then divided by an age-related actuarial factor, and your NHS pension was reduced by this amount.
 If you were subject to such a charge which reduced your pension this reduction will continue beyond 6 April 2023 and applies to your pension for life.
 This may only alter if your benefits alter further to the McCloud remedy implementation which is due from October 2023.

-You were not required to meet the charge before the payment of your benefits.
+You were not required to pay the charge up front before the payment of your benefits.

 An example using an age-related actuarial factor of 20* of how the charge was calculated: